 The Wolf Conservation Center teaches people about wolves, their relationship to the environment and the human role in protecting their future.

-Founded by Hélène Grimaud, the Wolf Conservation Center (WCC) is a 501(c)(3) not-for-profit environmental education organization that has been working since 1999 to protect and preserve wolves in North America through science-based education, advocacy, and participation in the federal recovery and release programs for two critically endangered wolf species - the Mexican gray wolf and red wolf.
-The WCC's four 'ambassador wolves' reside on exhibit where they help teach the public about wolves and their vital role in the environment.
+Founded by Hélène Grimaud in 1999, the Wolf Conservation Center (WCC) is a 501(c)(3) not-for-profit environmental education organization working to protect and preserve wolves in North America through science-based education, advocacy, and participation in the federal recovery and release programs for two critically endangered wolf species - the Mexican gray wolf and red wolf.
+The WCC's three 'ambassador wolves' reside on exhibit where they help teach the public about wolves and their vital role in the environment.
 Through wolves, the WCC teaches the broader message of conservation, ecological balance, and personal responsibility for improved human stewardship of our World.

 - Our mailing address is Wolf Conservation Center, PO Box 421, South Salem, NY 10590

 - Our physical address is 7 Buck Run, South Salem, NY 10590